ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Compute the SHA-256 digest of the key authorization
 2. Query for TXT records under the validation domain name
 3. Verify that the contents of one of the TXT records matches the digest value

+It is RECOMMENDED that the server perform multiple DNS queries from various network perspectives, in order to make MitM attacks harder.

 If all of the above verifications succeed, then the validation is successful.
 If no DNS record is found, or DNS record and response payload do not pass these